close

 Certified Translation

 Certain documents require official certification to confirm the accuracy of their translation.
-Certified translation services are commonly used for birth certificates, academic transcripts, immigration paperwork, and legal affidavits.
+Companies specializing in certified translation uk, or elsewhere, are commonly used for birth certificates, academic transcripts, immigration paperwork, and legal affidavits.

 Governments, educational institutions, and legal entities often require certified translations to be completed by authorized professionals who can vouch for their accuracy.
 Many certification processes involve a sworn translator or an official stamp to verify the document’s authenticity.